Vegetarian Greek Stuffed Peppers

 Stuffed peppers.
 One of those dishes that we ate all the time growing up.
 Except these are so not my mama’s stuffed peppers!

-So, let’s just get right to the dish at hand (to spare you anymore terrible punch lines).
-Vegetarian greek stuffed peppers!
-Which I kinda sorta wanted to title greek salad stuffed peppers.
+Terrible punch lines aside, I kinda sorta wanted to title this recipe greek salad stuffed peppers.
 But that didn’t totally 100% make sense, so I just stuck with greek.

 Crazy light, super fresh, so perfect for summer.